aura-nw/mainnet-artifacts/Foundation-delegation-program/validator-profiles/README.md

 # Aura Network Validator Pledge

-Validators receved the foundation delegation have pledged to meet the following requirements:
+Validators received the foundation delegation have pledged to meet the following requirements:

     1. Top 25 validators must run an Euphoria testnet node beside Xstaxy mainnet node
     2. The hardware for mainnet meets the recommended baseline